JEP draft: Strict Field Initialization in the JVM (Preview)

 From that point:

-It is not possible for a jump to join early larval and unrestricted code paths, or to handle the erroneous state that occurs when a delegating invokespecial throws an exception.
+It is not possible for a jump to join restricted and unrestricted code paths, or to handle the erroneous state that occurs when a delegating invokespecial throws an exception.
 This is a longstanding limitation (with a messy bug tail); it could be addressed in the future by supporting an explicit erroneous_frame in the StackMapTable.

 Reflective initialization